 Wash and dry all produce.
-Core, deseed, and thinly slice bell pepper.
+Halve, core, and thinly slice bell pepper into strips.
+Thinly slice chorizo into rounds.
 Mince garlic.
-Thinly slice chorizo into rounds.

 Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add bell pepper and chorizo.
 Cook, stirring occasionally, until bell pepper is slightly softened and chorizo is lightly browned, 2-3 minutes.

-Stir rice, half the garlic, half the paprika, and half the turmeric (all the turmeric for 4 servings) into same pan; cook until fragrant, 30 seconds to 1 minute.
+Stir rice, half the garlic, half the paprika (you’ll use the rest later), and half the turmeric (all the turmeric for 4 servings) into pan; cook until fragrant, 30-60 seconds.
 Stir in 3 cups water (6 cups for 4), stock concentrates, and salt.
 Bring to a boil.
-Cook, stirring occasionally, until water has evaporated and rice is tender, 15-20 minutes.
+Cook, stirring occasionally, until liquid has evaporated and rice is tender, 15-20 minutes.
 TIP: Add a splash of water if liquid evaporates before rice is fully cooked.

 Rinse shrimp under cold water, then pat dry with paper towels.
-Season all over with salt, pepper, and remaining paprika.
+Season all over with remaining paprika, salt, and pepper.
 When rice is almost finished, heat a large drizzle of olive oil in a second large pan over high heat.
 Once pan is hot, add shrimp and cook, stirring occasionally, until opaque and cooked through, 3-4 minutes.
+Turn off heat.

 Once rice is done, turn off heat and stir in peas.
 Taste and season with salt and pepper.
 Top with shrimp and drizzle with garlic aioli.
 TIP: Serve directly from pan for a family-style paella experience.